xandramax/Volume1/README.md

 * 1 Wildcard Modulator audio input
 * 2 Morph CV inputs
 * 1 Morph CV "ampliverter" knob, capable of amplifying Morph CV by up to 3x, which functions instead as a Morph Knob when both CV inputs are un-patched

-*Graph Visualization:
-* 1979 possible graphs, including the "zero-operator graph"
-* Capable of visualizing all 1-, 2-, 3-, and 4-operator algorithms which feature at least 1 obvious carrier
-* Supports linearly crossfading between two graph visualizations, in order to track the module's morph-state
-* No special provision is made for operator feedback (i.e. algorithms with single-operator-feedback are not included in the graph set).
-Feedback is generally considered by this design to be the domain of the operators, and operators cannot be routed to their own modulation outputs in Algomorph under default settings.
-Most "FM operator modules" in VCV Rack feature their own feedback knobs (as well as feedback CV inputs).
-* That said, Algomorph's "Alter Ego" mode allows for feedback routing.
-Adding visualization for feedback routing in Alter Ego mode, as well as visualization for carriers in both modes, should be feasible in a future update.

-**Auxiliary Input Modes:
-* Morph, Double Morph, & Triple Morph
-* Morph CV Attenuverter, Double Ampliverter, and Triple Ampliverter
-* Sum Outputs Attenuverter
-* Modulator Outputs Attenuverter
-* Clock & Reverse Clock
-* Reset & Run
-* Algorithm Offset (Addressable Sequence Input)
-* Wildcard Modulator
-* Carrier
-* Operator 1/2/3/4

-***Auxiliary Knob Modes:
-* Morph, Double Morph, Triple Morph, Unipolar Triple Morph, & Endless Morph
-* Morph CV Attenuverter, Double Ampliverter, and Triple Ampliverter
-* Sum Outputs Gain
-* Mod Outputs Gain
-* Op Inputs Gain

 # Instructions: